-A home away from home, NG Art Creative Residency is an international multi-disciplinary creative residency that offers a place of respite, nourishment and enlightenment for artists, writers, poets, musicians, performers, filmmakers, photographers, academic scholars, and other creatives who seek to enrich their process.
+A home away from home, NG Art Creative is a not for profit international multi-disciplinary association offering a place of respite, nourishment and enlightenment for artists, writers, poets, musicians, performers, filmmakers, photographers, academic scholars, and other creatives who seek to enrich their process.

 Provence has inspired the likes of artists Vincent Van Gogh, Claude Monet, Henri Matisse, and Paul Cezanne, writers Frederik Mistral, Marie de Rabutin-Chantal and Marie Mauron, poet and screenwriter Jacques Prévert, poet Joseph Roumanille, composer and musician Olivier Messiaen, and novelists Alphonse Daudet and Peter Mayle, to name but a few.

-Mas des Pelerins is located in Eygalières, Provence, Southern France and caters for up to six creative residents at any one time.
+Moulin de Gréoux caters for up to six creative residents at any one time.
 Creatives can apply at www.ngart.com.au/apply by submitting a 600-word response to a number of criteria and providing an example of work.